The aeroplane models of Lilienthal

 Derwitzer Glider 1891

-This is the first successful manned aircraft in the world, it covered flight distances of up to about 80 feet near Derwitz/Krielow in Brandenburg.
-During this series of flight experiments, Lilienthal reduced the glider's wingspan.
+This was the world's first successful manned glider, flying distances of up to about 80 feet near Derwitz/Krielow in Brandenburg.
+During this series of experiments, Lilienthal successively reduced the glider’s wingspan. .

 wing span: